forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

-## Paths to Peace
+## Exploring Paths to Peace

 Considering and searching for possible pathways to lasting peace.

 ### Security for Ukraine
 * General [security considerations for Europe and the world](#security-in-europe-and-the-world) apply also to Ukraine as the largest country entirely within Europe.
-* A strong technology and defense industry in Ukraine by international cooperation and support.
+* A good army backed by a strong technology and defense industry in Ukraine by international cooperation and support.
 * A neutral status for Ukraine combined with (legally binding) security guarantees (the guarantees from the Budapest memorandum have not been enough). // officially in discussion